MonikaKatarzyna/GCDpro/README.md

 There is just one run_analysis.R code that does all that is needed to prepare the tidy data set for this project.

-This repo explains how the script for the project work.
+This repo explains how the script works.

 There is just one run_analysis.R code that does all that is needed to prepare the tidy data set for this project.